Booker T. Washington and Black capitalism

 – – – – – – – – – – – – – – – –

 WASHINGTON’S STRATEGY–an accommodation to racism in the South–brought a powerful response from W.E.B.
 DuBois, the leading Black intellectual and activist of the early 1900s.
 In his 1903 Souls of Black Folk, DuBois attacked Washington.
 “So far as Mr. Washington apologizes for injustice, North or South, we must oppose [him].”

-The importance of DuBois’ work was to reassert the full rights of [Black Americans].
+The importance of DuBois’ work was to reassert the full rights of [African Americans].
 He argued for full civil and political rights as the precondition for equality for Black people.
 DuBois’ book became the rallying cry for the more militant opposition to Washington, which began emerging during the First World War.

 But the experience of the civil rights movement of the 1960s also shows that it is not enough to gain formal political equality in a system based on systematic economic inequality.
 Economic power is at the heart of Black oppression.

 “Self-help” and “Black capitalism” represent a way to accommodate to a system that is itself the cause of Black oppression.
 Politics and economics cannot be separated.
 A successful movement for the emancipation of Black workers must also have the task of overthrowing capitalism.